Thanks for emailing that article!

 The retina and optic nerve are part of the central nervous system, like the brain and spinal cord.
 When they are damaged beyond a certain extent, central nervous system structures do not regenerate.
 The same limitation applies to the retina and optic nerve.
 Thus, new strategies are needed to rethink how we treat glaucoma to do more than just manage eye pressure — to actually restore vision by promoting the survival of retinal ganglion cells and their axons.
 Glaucoma Research Foundation has had a longstanding interest in supporting research that focuses on neuroprotection: strategies that help struggling ganglion cells become less susceptible to glaucoma and prevent degeneration.

 Agents that are neuroprotective would be most beneficial for patients newly diagnosed with early glaucoma.
 At the other end of the spectrum, new research shows promise for neuroregeneration: strategies that either help dying ganglion cells sprout new axons or replace lost ganglion cells altogether.
 These therapies, which include stem cell transplantation, work around the natural limitations of the central nervous system to repopulate the optic nerve.
-They would benefit those who already have significant vision loss from glaucoma.Glaucoma Research Foundation is committed to helping develop both protective and regenerative strategies through the Catalyst for a Cure and Shaffer Grant research programs.
-To this end, GRF is hosting another Catalyst Meeting this spring.
-By partnering with BrightFocus Foundation, this virtual meeting will bring together thought leaders not only in glaucoma, but also Alzheimer’s disease.
+They would benefit those who already have significant vision loss from glaucoma.Glaucoma Research Foundation is committed to helping develop both protective and regenerative strategies through the Steven and Michele Kirsch Catalyst for a Cure Vision Restoration Initiative and Shaffer Grant research programs.
+To this end, GRF hosted another Catalyst Meeting in 2021.
+By partnering with BrightFocus Foundation, this virtual meeting brought together thought leaders not only in glaucoma, but also Alzheimer’s disease.
 Goals include finding common elements in the mechanistic undertones of neurodegeneration and identifying barriers to regenerating new neural tissue.
 By learning from one another, scientists across different domains of neuroscience can help accelerate the search for the next generation of innovative treatments.

 This article appeared in the May 2021 issue of Gleams.Subscribe